Winter Break Camp

 What if my camper needs accommodations?

 At Lincoln Park Zoo, we value the inclusion of campers of all abilities.
-Some accommodations at camp include social stories, visual schedules, fidget tools, noise-canceling headphones, behavior charts/incentives, countdowns for transitions, and occasional short breaks away from the group.
+Some accommodations at camp include social stories, visual schedules, fidget tools, noise-cancelling headphones, behavior charts/incentives, countdowns for transitions, and occasional short breaks away from the group.
 One-on-one aides are not an accommodation we offer.

 Campers for whom our inclusion model works well are able to participate in both structured and unstructured activities for most of the day in a group of 14–16 campers with two college-age or older counselors.
-Campers must be able to independently use a public bathroom, including wiping, in order to attend camp.
-Campers who require the use of single stall, accessible, or all-gender bathrooms, such as trans, non-binary, and gender non-conforming campers and campers who utilize mobility devices, may do so.

 If your child needs accommodations or has specific needs, please contact our camp team at camp@lpzoo.org or include this information when registering so that we may discuss how to make sure your camper has a great experience.